Borodin-Kostochka conjecture for a family of $P_6$-free graphs: Introduction

-In 2013, Cranston and Rabern \cite{CR13} proved the Borodin-Kostochka conjecture for $K_{1,3}$-free graphs.
-And recently, they with Lafayette \cite{CLR22} proved it for ($P_5$, gem)-free graphs.
-Also, Gupta and Pradhan \cite{GP21} proved it for ($P_5, C_4$)-free graphs.
-Chen, Lan, Lin and Zhou \cite{cllz} proved it for odd hole free graphs.
-And Dhurandhar \cite{D} proved it for forbidden subgraph on five vertices, that is, forbidden ${P_4}\cup K_1$, $P_5$ and chair (the graph obtained from $K_{1,3}$ by subdividing an edge once) repectively.
+In 2013, Cranston and Rabern \cite{CR13} proved the Borodin-Kostochka conjecture for $K_{1,3} $-free graphs.
+Recently, together with Lafayette \cite{CLR22}, they extended the result to ($P_5$, gem)-free graphs.
+Additionally, Gupta and Pradhan \cite{GP21} demonstrated the conjecture for $(P_5, C_4)$-free graphs, while Chen, Lan, Lin and Zhou \cite{cllz} proved it for odd-hole-free graphs.
+Wang \cite{W23} established the conjecture for some $(P_2 \cup P_3)$-free graphs.
+Furthermore, Dhurandhar \cite{D} proved it for forbidden subgraphs with five vertices, specifically for $P_4 \cup K_1 $, $P_5$, and the chair graph (which is derived from $K_{1,3}$ by subdividing an edge once, see Figure \ref{fig-1} for chair).

-In this note, we want to focus on forbidden subgraphs with six vertices that prove the Borodin-Kostochka conjecture for ($P_6$, apple, torch)-free graphs, where apple is $C_5$ with a hanging edge and torch is $C_5$ and $C_4$ sharing exactly two edges (See Figure \ref{fig-1} for these configurations).
-It is clear that ($P_6$, apple, torch)-free graph is a supergraph of ($P_5, C_4$)-free graph from the perspective of allowing the existence of $P_5$.
-The result is stated in the following theorem. \begin{theorem} Let $G$ be a ($P_6$, apple, torch)-free graph, if $\Delta(G)\geq 9$, then $\chi(G)\leq $ max$\{\Delta(G)-1,\omega(G)\}$. \end{theorem}
+In this paper, we want to focus on forbidden subgraphs with six vertices that prove the Borodin-Kostochka conjecture for ($P_6$, apple, torch)-free graphs, where apple is an induced $C_5$ with a hanging edge and torch is an induced $C_5$ and an induced $C_4$ sharing exactly an induced $P_3$ (See Figure \ref{fig-1} for apple and torch).
+The result is stated in the following theorem.